chainx-org/documentation/content/en/docs/Validators/_index.md

 ## Notes

-- Before the first time go half, each session will take about 5 minutes and mint 50 pcx.
+- Before the first time goes half, each session will take about 5 minutes and mint 50 pcx.
 - Each term is last for 12 sessions for re-election.
 - Node will be dropout if self-bond is less than 1pcx or total is less than 10 pcx.

-## Pubnishment
+## Punishment

-ChainX distributes reward at the end of each session, and at the same time pubnishes each evil node.
+ChainX distributes reward at the end of each session and at the same time punishes each evil node.
 The types of punishment generally include double-signature and node offline.
-Once a node found to be evil, all the reward the node deserves in the session will be punished to the treasury, and the node reward pool will be punished according to the evil coefficient recorded on the chain.
+Once a node is found to be evil, all the reward the node deserves in the session will be punished to the treasury, and the node reward pool will be punished according to the evil coefficient recorded on the chain.

 ```text
 penalty = max(session_reward + reward_pot_balance * F, minimum_penalty)